fireLUFFY/RegressionModel/README.md

 -> Python was used to build the http server based on Flask framework and used nginx as a reverse proxy & to serve static files.

 -> HTML5, CSS3 & JavaScript were used to build the front-end of the website.

--> The model was deployed on Amazon Web Services(AWS) EC2 Instance.